We aim for...

 Notes

-1. There may be other options in the system, but options other than the main ones have various disadvantages and obstacles, and may be disadvantageous.
+1. There may be other options in the system, but options other than the main ones have various disadvantages and obstacles

 https://www.jsh-japan.jp/cordiale-farm/column/845/